Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Introduction

 Supermassive black holes (SMBHs) are a key component in the galaxy evolution scenario.
 The tight relation between black hole mass ($M_{\rm BH}$) and galaxy properties, such as stellar velocity dispersion, bulge mass, and stellar mass ($M_*$), observed in the local universe (e.g., \citealt{Magorrian1998, Ferrarese2000, Marconi2003, Haring2004, Gultekin2009, Graham2011, Beifiori2012, Kormendy2013, Reines2015}), implies that SMBHs influence star formation in galaxies through feedback from active galactic nucleus (AGN) activity (AGN feedback, e.g., \citealt{Springel2005, DiMatteo2008, Hopkins2008, Fabian2012, DeGraf2015, Harrison2017}).

 The James Webb Space Telescope (JWST), with deep observations at infrared wavelengths, has enabled the discovery of high-$z$ low-luminosity AGNs, thus expanding the parameter space and reducing observational biases in the studies of the evolution of SMBHs and their relationship to their host galaxies.
-In addition to searches using color selection from photometric data (e.g., \citealt{Onoue2023, Labbe2023a, Furtak2023, Barro2024, Kokorev2024_census}), deep near-infrared spectroscopic observations have identified numerous type-I (e.g., \citealt{Kocevski2023, Harikane2023, Maiolino2023, Matthee2024}) and type-II (\citealt{Scholtz2023}) low-luminosity AGNs ($M_{\rm UV}\gtrsim-23$).
+In addition to searches using photometric selection with NIRcam and MIRI (e.g., \citealt{Onoue2023, Labbe2023a, Furtak2023, Barro2024, Kokorev2024_census, Lyu2024_miri_sel}), deep near-infrared spectroscopic observations have identified numerous type-I (e.g., \citealt{Kocevski2023, Harikane2023_agn, Maiolino2023, Matthee2024}) and type-II (\citealt{Scholtz2023}) AGNs.